pipeviz/pipeviz/fixtures/realistic/README.md

 * **200-devlz411-checkout** (githook) - another githook, but this switches the current branch on the other dev instance.
 * **205-devsdb-commit** (githook) - from a githook notifier (that the dev presumably chose to install in their local environment), this agent reports a new commit, and that that’s what the local instance now has deployed.
 Once pipeviz has semantics for namespacing refs by repo, we’ll also report a branch change here.
 * **210-update-branch** (github-recv) - update a branch we already know about in response to a push notification from github.
+* **220-deploy-stage** (pvc) - the deployment tool - say, Jenkins - deploys a different version to the stage env/lgroup.
+(10-space between msgs because we’ll be putting in more granular deploy step/state messages later)
+* **230-deploy-prod** (pvc) - another deployment, but prod this time, and it brings it forward to the same position as stage, ahead of other instances.
+Does both prod-web01 and prod-web02 at once.